Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 A great wireless surround sound system is hard to come by—at least one that isn’t overpriced.
 The JBL Bar 5.1 finds a nice middle ground between performance, price, and features.
 It’s wireless, 4K compatible, and works with Dolby Pro Logic II and DTS for providing great sound quality.
 It’s one of the best home theater systems if you prefer wireless.

-A nice middle-of-the-road wireless surround system with lots of great sound, accuracy, and a unique design.
+A nice middle-of-the-road wireless surround sound speaker system with lots of great sound, accuracy, and a unique design.
 It comes ready with several HDMI ports, and compatibility with 4K devices.

 Related: Read our iXCC 3-ft Tangle-Free Male to Male 3.5mm review for a set of great audio cables

 The JBL Bar 5.1 Wireless Speakers have quite a unique design.
 It isn’t just a single wireless subwoofer and a sound bar; two small battery-powered speakers can be detached from the ends and placed nearby.
 In the back, the JBL Bar 5.1 Wireless Surround Speakers come with not but three HDMI ports.
 This allows you to plug in, say, your Blu-ray, game console, and TV all into the main soundbar with separate HDMI cables.
 Got an optical cable instead?
 There’s an optical port, too, as well as HDMI ARC.

 Related: Check out our KabelDirekt Gold Plated Auxiliary stereo smartphone review